 If all you need to do is bootstrap the results of existing Stata commands you may want to stop here, especially since things are about to get a bit more complicated.

 If there's no single Stata command that will calculate a result you want to bootstrap, you'll just have to write your own.
-As you hopefully know from reading Programming in Stata, Stata allows you to write programs that act like regular Stata commands.
+As you may know from reading Stata Programming Tools, Stata allows you to write programs that act like regular Stata commands.
 You can even make them return results so that they'll work with bootstrap.